renan991995/MARS-PLUS/README.md

 		3-5.
 If an imine-like substructure is present, indicate the lone pair of nitrogen atom by a null atom "*".

-4. **Wrapping Open Babel [4] functions into MARS+**
+4. **Wrapping some Open Babel [4] functions into MARS+**

 		4-1.
 This facilitates the inputting of starting structures to the program.
-One only needs to input SMILES.
+		     One only needs to input SMILES now.
 		4-2.
 The isomerism perception for inputted molecules is more robust.